Tuesday, 31 December 2013

 The feast of St. Sylvester I Pope and Confessor is of double rite and the liturgical colour of the day is white.

 At Mattins the invitatory is Regem Confessorum Dominum, Venite adoremus and the Office hymn Iste Confessor.
-The antiphons and psalms are from the Psalter for Monday.
+The antiphons and psalms from the Psalter for Tuesday are sung.
 In the first nocturn the Epistle to the Romans continues to be read.
 The second nocturn lessons are hagiographical and in the third nocturn the homily is Sint lumbi from the Common of Confessor non-Pontiffs with the responsories of Confessor-Pontiffs.
-At Lauds the antiphons and psalms are again taken from the Psalter for Monday.
+At Lauds the antiphons and psalms are again taken from the Psalter for Tuesday.
 The Office hymn is Jesu, Redemptor omnium and it is sung with the Doxology of the Incarnation.
 After the collect of the feast a commemoration is sung of the Octave of the Nativity.

 At the Hours the hymns have the Doxology of the Incarnation.
-The antiphons and psalmody are from the ferial psalter.
+The antiphons and psalmody are from the ferial psalter for Tuesday.
 At Prime the lectio brevis is Fungi sacerdotio.

 Mass is sung after Terce.
 The formulary is Sacerdotes tui etc. The Gloria is sung, the second collect is a commemoration of the Octave of the Nativity.
 The Creed is sung and the preface and communicantes in the Canon are of the Nativity.

-Vespers are first Vespers of the Circumcision without any commemorations.
+Vespers are first Vespers of the following feast of the Circumcision without any commemorations.

 The icon is from the All Merciful Saviour Mission's selection of icons of Western Saints.